juanllavero/Seerial/README.md

 ### Requirements
 This software is required in order for the application to run.

-- JavaFX 22 or newer.
+- Java JDK 21 or newer.
 - Python 3.
 - Python Pytube (pip install pytube).
+- FFMPEG.

 ## Branches
 -   `master`  - default branch representing the state of the currently released build.